nbgit10/ayto_solver/README.md

 - Manu + Kathleen ✅

 Ticked matches should be save, others do not seem to be unique after this episode yet.

+They do NOT win after episode 20.
+In the preview one can see that e.g. Danilo and Sarah sit together who do not match.
 </details>